 Master of Computer Science Online

-We've put together some commonly asked questions to give you more information about the UT Master of Computer Science Online program.
+We've put together some commonly asked questions to give you more information about the online Master of Computer Science degree program.

 If you have a question that you can't find the answer to, please use the contact us form.

 If I meet the admissions criteria, will I be automatically admitted to the program?

 No applicant will be automatically admitted to the program.
 All applications will be reviewed by a faculty committee to make certain those admitted have the ability to succeed in the program.

 Is there a certain score needed on the GRE to be admitted?